Ahnaf-nub/GeoPanel-Panel-for-Geo-Flight-Simulator/README.md

 ## Features

 - Real-time flight data display (pitch, roll, heading, altitude, airspeed)
-- G-load and stall/overspeed indicators
+- G-load and stall/overspeed and other warning indicators
 - Autopilot status display
 - Rotary encoder for autpilot parameters adjustment
-- RGB LED status indicator
+- LED status indicator
-- Engine data visualization
+- System data visualization

-- Gear position animation
+## Future Plans

+Currently working on adding potentiometer support for flight control and autopilot adjustments.
+Also, will be adding a 1.28 inch round display to add radar system!